Skip to main content

 • create new identity credentials using your details.

-There are many types of fraud and scammers can reach you via many ways such as social media, email, SMS and phone calls.
-If you are being asked to update information or receive a refund or prize, don’t give out your identity information until you are sure it is legitimate.
+There are many types of fraud and many ways scammers can reach you, such as through social media, email, SMS and phone calls.
+If you are asked to update information or receive a refund or prize, don’t give out your identity information until you are sure it is legitimate.

-That is why it is important to keep your identity information as private and secure as possible.
-If you must share it, make sure it is only used with your permission and you have verified and trust the organisation or person you give it to.
+This is why it is important to keep your identity information as private and secure as possible.
+If you must share your identity information, make sure it is only used with your permission and that you have verified and trust the organisation or person you give it to.

-The NSW Government has created this useful Identity Management Day video on what identity theft is and some useful steps to protect yourself online.
+The NSW Government has created this short Identity Management video on what identity theft is.
+It includes some useful steps to protect yourself online.

 Signs your identity has been stolen